 The module uses a blended approach to teaching and learning.

-The University’s electronic learning resource, SUCCEED, is used to deliver the majority of teaching and student interaction.
+The University’s electronic learning resource, Canvas, is used to deliver the majority of teaching and student interaction.

 There is also one, optional, on-campus study day facilitated by specialists in palliative care.